 Accelerate growth and create the opportunity for open dialogue.
 Marshall Goldsmith’s What Got You Here Won’t Get You There is a great reminder that sometimes the greatest impact is in the process of letting go.
 But knowing which habits and mindsets are no longer effective is difficult, if not impossible, without getting the right feedback in the right way.
 Try asking yourself and others: What is one thing we can let go of, starting today?

-Engage in the search for blind-spots
+3. Be curious in the search for blind spots

 Uncover what you don’t know that you don’t know.
 This is the experience of a traveler encountering vastly different world views than her own.
 Embrace your inner traveler and try asking yourself and others: What bubble(s) are we in today, and how can we step outside to broaden our perspective?

-Create cognitive dissonance
+4. Create cognitive dissonance

 Allow behavior change to have a chance to lead mindset change.
 Jeff Bezos’s “disagree and commit” is a good example of building cultural support for action and experimentation first and alignment later.
 Try asking yourself and others: What is a first step that we can take today and revisit tomorrow?

-Target behavior change at habits
+5. Target behavior change at habits

 This way, the focus is narrow and the impact is wide.
 Habits are a powerful place to aim because of their repetition and scale and because they often link to core business processes.
 Some habits become so deeply ingrained over time that we forget that we have the power to choose something different.
 Try asking yourself and others: What is one habit that we should take off of “autopilot” and disrupt, starting today?